What’s the difference between an organization’s mission and its purpose? Between its strategy and its vision? Where do values fit in?

 - Respect – Every customer has valid concerns and fears.

 - Transparency – We explain our policies in the clearest way possible.

-Centering people on “security” as a core value for life insurance customers keeps the focus on what ultimately matters.
-Detailing Acme’s supporting internal values explains how the company interprets the security needs of its customers and how Acme employees discuss and act on this need in every role from product development to customer sales and care to fielding claims.
+Centering people on "security" as a core value for life insurance customers keeps the focus on what ultimately matters.
+Detailing Acme's supporting internal values explains how the company interprets its customers' security needs and how Acme employees discuss and act on this need in every role, from product development to customer sales and care to claims.

 Purpose is the reason why an organization exists.
-Purpose describes why the work of your business matters in the world.
-If you tell someone what service or product your company offers, your purpose answers the questions, “So what?
+Purpose describes why the work of your organization matters in the world.
+If you tell someone what service or product your organization offers, your purpose answers the questions, “So what?
 Who cares?
 Why is that work meaningful?”

 Purpose is timeless.
-Regardless of your company’s success, your stated purpose should be so significant that there will always be more work to do.
-It is possible to abandon or change your organization’s purpose, but not without impacting every part of the business going forward.
+Regardless of your organization’s success, your stated purpose should be so significant that there will always be more work to do.
+It is possible to abandon or change your organization’s purpose, but not without impacting every part of the organization going forward.

 In the ‘why-erarchy,’ purpose is just below values.
 Purpose answers how your organization’s output improves someone or something; core values answer why your purpose matters.
 Whereas core values point people to your fundamentally important beliefs, your organization’s purpose spotlights the meaningful results of your work.
 Most organizational activity should support accomplishing your purpose.